tessie/phoneUS/README.md

 Validates MX Records of Emails
 =========

-A active record validator to Check if the phonumber is in US formart. the area code may not start with 1 and the prefix may not start with 1
+An active record validator to Check if the phonumber is in US formart. the area code may not start with 1 and the prefix may not start with 1
  * allows '-' or ' ' as a separator and allows parens around area code
  * some people may want to put a '1' in front of their number validates 1(212)-999-2345 or